arindamc14/Unit3-Project/README.md

 ## Acknowledgments

-* We want to thank our instructors Akira, Jessica, Ben and Stuart, for their help.
+* We want to thank our instructors Akira, Ben, Jessica and Stuart, for their help.